ibqn/polymino/README.md

 polymino
 =========

-is a simple tetris like game written in Vala, which is based on the modern Gtk+ technology.
+is a simple tetris like game written in Vala within the modern Gtk+3 toolkit.

 ![](polymino.png?raw=true)